-When asked, most people get this question wrong :
+When asked, most people get this question only partly right:

 What do the 50 stars on the flag of the United States represent?

-Most people will say that the 50 stars stand for the 50 states, but that's incorrect !
+Most people will say that the 50 stars stand for the 50 states, but that's not completely correct!

 The quantity 50 does indeed represent the number of states, but the 5-pointed star itself is a symbol of life and humanity: